Should you add electrics to your shed or summerhouse?

 Cons of adding electricity to your shed or summerhouse:

 We always recommend getting an electrician to carry out the work required.
 It’s safe, they know what they are doing and they’ll keep you right.
 It’s an additional cost to consider when mapping out your project.
 We work closely with RC Electrical who do a grand job for oor sheddies.

-If you want your shed or summerhouse to be a place of pure sanctuary and peace.
-A place to meditate on life and appreciate your garden.
-A peaceful place to read or tend to your plantlings.
-In a world full of tech and distraction you may want to create your own wee place without it and stay in the present.
+If you want your shed or summerhouse to be a place of pure sanctuary and peace, a place to meditate on life and appreciate your garden, a peaceful place to read or tend to your plantlings away from a world full of tech and distraction, you may want to create your own wee place without it and stay in the present.
 Mindfulness.

 If your shed or summerhouse is single-skinned – meaning the internal wall is the same as the external wall (no layers) – you’re going to see the wiring – there’s nowhere for it to hide.
 However, a good electrician will keep it neat and tidy for you.
 We’ll go into more detail about this further.

 The purpose and value of your building will help you decide if you want electrics or not.
 If you don’t opt for it now, or maybe you don’t have the budget for it now and you change your mind later – it’s easy enough to implement.